kubernetes-sigs/alibaba-cloud-csi-driver/docs/nas-agent-identity.md

 >
 > `sandboxId`: required.
 Identifies the sandbox token file (`<AGENT_IDENTITY_TOKEN_DIR>/<sandboxId>.token`) and derives a unique credential scope.
 >
-> `sandboxCredentialProviderName`: required.
+> `sandboxCredProviderName` (or `credentialProviderName`, as in OSS): required.
 The credential provider name used in the exchange request.

 The interceptor forces `tls` and `ram` mount options for agent-identity mounts.